-Hailed by the Washington Post as a “true star” of the podium, conductor, rock guitarist, author and cellist Kenneth Woods has worked with many orchestras of international distinction including the National Symphony Orchestra, Royal Philharmonic, Cincinnati Symphony, BBC National Orchestra of Wales, Budapest Festival Orchestra, English Chamber Orchestra, Northern Sinfonia and State of Mexico Symphony Orchestra.
-He has also appeared on the stages of some of the world’s leading music festivals such as Aspen and Lucerne.
-His work on the concert platform and in the recording studio has led to numerous broadcasts on BBC Radio 3, National Public Radio, and the Canadian Broadcasting Corporation.
-In 2013, he takes up a new position as Artistic Director and Principal Conductor of the English Symphony Orchestra, succeeding Vernon Handley.
+Hailed by Gramophone as a “symphonic conductor of stature,” conductor, cellist, composer and author Kenneth Woods has worked with the National Symphony Orchestra (USA), Royal Philharmonic, Cincinnati Symphony, BBC National Orchestra of Wales, Budapest Festival Orchestra, Royal Northern Sinfonia and English Chamber Orchestra.
+He has also appeared on the stages of some of the world’s leading music festivals such as Aspen, Scotia and Lucerne.
+In 2013, he took up a new position as Artistic Director and Principal Conductor of the English Symphony Orchestra, succeeding Vernon Handley.
 In 2015 he was made the second Artistic Director of the Colorado MahlerFest, the only American organization other than the New York Philharmonic to receive the Gold Medal of the International Gustav Mahler Society.

 Woods’ unique gifts were widely acknowledged early on by some of today’s leading conductors.
 In the spring of 2001, he was selected by Leonard Slatkin to be one of four participants in the National Conducting Institute at the Kennedy Center, where he made his National Symphony debut.
 Toronto Symphony Music Director Peter Oundjian has praised Woods as “a conductor with true vision and purpose.
 He has a most fluid and clear style and an excellent command on the podium… a most complete musician.”